Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 approx. EUR 60 + device

-Note: The fees mentioned are guide values for Swiss domestic transactions (as of 2026).
-The exact conditions depend on the provider, subscription model, and payment instrument.
+Note: The fees mentioned are guidelines for Swiss domestic transactions (as of 2026).
+The exact conditions depend on the provider, model subscription, and payment method.
 TWINT transactions usually cost between 1.3 and 1.5 %, credit card payments are slightly higher.
-Check current fees directly with the provider of your choice.
+Check the latest fees directly with the provider of your choice.

-5. Ready to start in 30 minutes: Setup guide for your club festival
+5. Ready in 30 minutes: Setup guide for your club festival

-You have decided on a method?
-Then follow this step-by-step assembly – regardless of the provider, the process is similar.
+Have you decided on a method?
+Then follow this step-by-step guide – the process is similar regardless of the provider.

-5.1 Setting up QR code with payment page
+5.1 Setting up a QR code with a payment page

-Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, Payrexx or similar).
-Create a separate QR code for each product or price category: «Beer EUR 5», «Bratwurst EUR 8», «Donation freely selectable».
-Download the QR codes as an image, print them in a sufficient size (at least 5 × 5 cm) on paper or cardboard and laminate them if necessary against rain and beer splashes.
-Place them clearly visible on the stand – ideally at eye level next to the price board.
-Before the festival, test with your own phone to see if the scan works and the payment page loads correctly.
+Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx or similar).
+Create a separate QR code for each product or price category: "Beer EUR 5", "Sausage EUR 8", "Donation custom amount".
+Download the QR codes as images, print them in a sufficient size (at least 5 × 5 cm) on paper or cardboard, and laminate them if necessary to protect against rain and beer splashes.
+Position them clearly at the stand – ideally at eye-level next to the price board.
+Test before the festival with your own phone to ensure the scan works and the payment page loads correctly.

 5.2 Setting up Tap to Pay

 Install the app of your chosen provider on the Android smartphones of the helpers who will collect payments at the festival.
-Log in with the club account.
-Test a sample payment with a real card (small amount, e.g. EUR 1, and then cancel it).
-Ensure that every device has enough battery power – plan for power banks.
-Tip: Set up a reference system (e.g. «Stand A – Drinks», «Stand B – Grill»), so that the transactions can be assigned later.
+Log in with the association account.
+Test a trial payment with a real card (very small amount, e.g. EUR 1, and cancel it afterwards).
+Ensure each device has enough battery capacity – plan for power banks.
+Tip: Set up a reference system (e.g. "Stand A – Drinks", "Stand B – Grill") so that transactions can be assigned correctly afterwards.

 Order the terminal in good time – at least 5–10 working days before the festival.
-Fully charge the device and activate it according to the provider's instructions.
-Check the cellular connection at the venue (4G reception).
-If the ground is poorly covered, choose a terminal with offline mode that buffers transactions and synchronizes them later.
-Briefly instruct helpers in the operation – enter amount, hold up card, send receipt via SMS or email.
+Full charge the device and activate it according to the provider's instructions.
+Check the cellular connection at the event venue (4G reception).
+If the area has poor coverage, choose a terminal with an offline mode that temporarily stores transactions and synchronizes them later.
+Briefly instruct the helpers on how to operate it – enter amount, present card, send receipt via SMS or email.

-After the festival, the cashier wants to know: how much was taken cashlessly, and how does the money flow to the club account?
-With most Swiss PSPs, the settlement works as follows:
+After the festival, the treasurer wants to know: How much was collected cashless, and how does the money transfer to the association's bank account?
+For most Swiss PSPs, billing works as follows.

-All cashless transactions appear in an online Dashboard or an app.
-There you can see per payment: amount, payment method, time, and, if applicable, a reference.
-Depending on the provider, the collected amounts are paid out weekly or monthly to the IBAN account of the club – minus transaction fees.
-You will receive a detailed payout overview via email or as a CSV export.
+All cashless transactions appear in an online Dashboard or app.
+There you will see for each payment: amount, payment method, date/time, and a reference if applicable.
+Depending on the provider, the collected amounts are paid out weekly or monthly to the association's IBAN account – minus transaction fees.
+You will receive a detailed payout overview by email or as a CSV export.

-For club bookkeeping, it is recommended to keep the payout overview as a voucher.
-If your club works with club software such as ClubDesk, Webling or KLARA, you can usually import the exported transaction data directly.
-This eliminates manual typing and the cash report for the general assembly is finished faster.
+For the association’s book-keeping, we recommend keeping this payout overview as a receipt.
+If your association uses accounting software like ClubDesk, Webling, or KLARA, you can usually import the exported transaction data directly.
+Upfront manual entry is eliminated and the treasury report for the general assembly is finalised faster.

-Regarding taxes: Revenues from club festivals are only taxable for most Swiss clubs if the club carries on a commercial operation or exceeds the turnover limits for value added tax (currently EUR 100’000 annual turnover).
-For the typical club event with a few thousand francs in turnover, nothing changes tax-wise, regardless of whether payments are collected in cash or cashlessly.
+Regarding tax: Revenue from association festivals is only taxable for most Swiss associations if the association runs a commercial business or exceeds the turnover thresholds for VAT (currently EUR 100,000 annual turnover).
+For the typical club event with a few thousand francs in turnover, nothing changes taxes-wise, whether cash or cashless payments are collected.

-7. Practical examples: How other clubs do it
+7. Practical examples: How other associations do it

 Football tournament with catering

-A regional football club organizes a local amateur tournament with 300 visitors.
+A regional football club organizes a local tournament with 300 visitors.
 At the main stand (drinks and grill), two helpers use Tap to Pay on their smartphones.
-For the dessert counter, a printed QR code per product is sufficient.
-Result: Around 40 % of payments run cashlessly, the club saves on change and counting at night.
+For the dessert buffet, a printed QR code per product is sufficient.
+Result: Around 40 % of payments are cashless, saving the association from managing floats and counting cash during the night.

-A brass band club organizes an annual concert with 150 guests.
-At the entrance, a QR code for voluntary donations is hanging («Support our club – amount freely selectable»).
-At the bar, there is a mobile card terminal because throughput is high during the break.
-The cashier exports the transaction list the next day and enters the revenues in the club bookkeeping.
+A brass band organizes an annual concert with 150 guests.
+At the entrance, a QR code hang for voluntary donations ("Support our association – choose your amount").
+At the bar, a mobile card terminal is set up because the throughput during intermission is high.
+The treasurer exports the transaction list the next day and logs the income in the association’s bookkeeping.

-A scout unit runs a small stand with homemade products at the district festival.
-Budget: practically null.
-The solution: Three laminated QR codes («Large jar of jam EUR 7», «Small jar EUR 4», «Donation»).
+A scouts group runs a small stand at a local street festival selling home-made crafts.
+Budget: practically zero.
+The solution: Three laminated QR codes ("Large jam jar EUR 7", "Small jar EUR 4", "Donation").
 No terminal, no subscription, no fixed costs.
-For 50 sales and an average amount of EUR 6, transaction fees total around EUR 6–8 – less than the costs for coin rolls and going to the bank.
+For 50 sales and an average amount of EUR 6, the total transaction fees amount to around EUR 6–8 – less than the cost of coin wraps and depositing at a bank branch.

-8. Checklist: Cashless payments collection at club festivals
+8. Checklist: Cashless payments at your association festival

-• Method chosen: QR code, Tap to Pay, card terminal – or combination?
+• Method selected: QR code, Tap to Pay, card terminal – or a combination?

-• PSP account opened and verified (at least 5–10 days before the festival – plan KYC check)
+• PSP account opened and verified (at least 5–10 days before the festival – plan time for KYC check)

-• QR codes created, printed and laminated – checked with test scans
+• QR codes created, printed, and laminated – verified with scan tests

-• Tap to Pay app installed on all helper smartphones and sample payment carried out
+• Tap to Pay app installed on all helpers' smartphones and test payment completed

-• Card terminal ordered, charged and cellular connection tested at venue
+• Card terminal ordered, charged, and mobile network connection tested on-site

 • Power banks organized for smartphones and terminals

-• Signage at stand: «Cashless payment possible – TWINT, Card, Apple Pay»
+• Signage at the stand: "Cashless payment accepted – TWINT, Card, Apple Pay"

-• After the festival: export transaction list, match with cash revenues, file voucher for bookkeeping
+• After the festival: export transaction list, reconcile with cash sales, file record for bookkeeping

-Payrexx offers for clubs an approach that combines all three methods in one account: QR codes with a payment page (TWINT, credit card, PostFinance, and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.
+Payrexx offers a setup for associations that combines all three methods into one single account: QR codes with payment page (TWINT, credit card, PostFinance, and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.

-The free subscription has no monthly fixed costs – the club only pays transaction fees when payments are actually collected.
-Recognized non-profit organizations receive a 50 % discount on paid subscriptions.
-All transactions flow into a Dashboard with export function for club bookkeeping.
+The Free plan has no monthly fixed costs – the association only pays transaction fees when actual sales occur.
+Recognized non-profit organizations receive a 50 % discount on paid plans.
+All transactions flow into a single Dashboard with export functionality for your association accounting.

 TABLE OF CONTENTS